Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 ## Final Editor Setup

-Now, that all the GameObjects and ML Agent components are in place, it is time to connect everything together in the Unity Editor.
+Now, that all the GameObjects and ML-Agent components are in place, it is time to connect everything together in the Unity Editor.
 This involves assigning the Brain object to the Agent and setting the Brain properties so that they are compatible with our agent code.

 1. Expand the Academy GameObject in the Hierarchy window, so that the Brain object is visible.
 2. Select the RollerAgent GameObject to show its properties in the Inspector window.